Remember when solar power was expensive? You know, just a couple years ago. Things change fast, don’t they, especially in Texas?

 For example, in 2009, Austin Energy agreed to pay 16.5 cents per kilowatt-hour (kWh) for electricity from a solar power plant (via a 25-year power purchase agreement, or PPA).
 Just 5 years later, it is going to pay a little less than 5 cents per kWh for electricity from a couple of new solar power plants (again, via a PPA).

-To put that into a little perspective, Austin Energy estimates that it could have paid 7 cents per kWh for electricity from a natural gas power plant, 10 cents per kWh from a coal power plant, and 13 cents per kWh from a nuclear power plant.
+To put that into a little perspective, Austin Energy estimates that it could have paid 7 cents per kWh for electricity from a natural gas power plant.
+10 cents per kWh from a coal power plant.
+Also, 13 cents per kWh from a nuclear power plant.

 From a wind power plant, the estimate was 2.8¢/kWh to 3.8¢/kWh.
 However, there’s something to highlight regarding solar power.
-Electricity markets work by the same supply and demand principles as other markets (to an extent).
+Electricity markets work by the same supply and demand principles as other markets.
 As supply goes up, electricity price falls.
 And as demand goes up, electricity price rises.
-Electricity demand (especially in the South) is greatest around the middle of the day, which makes electricity prices highest at that time.
+Electricity demand (especially in the South) is greatest around the middle of the day.
+This makes electricity prices highest at that time.
 The fact that solar, which produces electricity at these peak demand times, is available for 5¢/kWh is pretty huge.